Sphereon-Opensource/web-wallet/packages/agent/README.md

 This can be a temporary suspension or a permanent suspension.
 As the name already implies for this type of statuslist you can also go from `suspended` to `active`.

-The statuslist itself is a Verifiable Credential as well, which is issued and signed by the issuer of the customer VCs.
+The statuslist itself is a Verifiable Credential as well, which is issued and signed by the issuer of the Verifier VCs.
 The statuslist credentail contains a bitstring.
 This bitstring is at least 150.000 bits long and whenever a credential is being issued a random position in this bitstring will be used.
 This position will end up in the issued credential as a `statusListIndex` property of the `credentialStatus` object in the VC.
 The issuer will keep track of the statuslist